We earn a commission for products purchased through some links in this article.

 31 weeks pregnant: Fetal development

 Your baby now measures about 40cm and weighs about 3lbs.
 They are becoming plumper and have laid down an impressive 2oz of fat.
 It may not sound much, but that figure represents 3.5% of their total body weight.
 By the time they are born, fat will represent 15% of their body weight (compared to 27% in an average-sized woman).
 From this point onwards they will carry on putting on weight, but the overall growth spurt will slow.
 You can no longer see the tracery of blood vessels beneath their skin, or the shadowy images that are their growing bones.
 Their lungs have yet to fully mature and their brain development is still on overdrive.
-Your baby can now tell light from shade.
+Your baby can now tell light from shade and will be able to recognise your voice as well as any one you spend a lot of time with.

 31 weeks pregnant: The changes you should make